pcaly626/kp_api/README.md

 `127.0.0.1:8000/api/<id>` an example `127.0.0.1:8000/api/1`

-## Lesson 6 - Connecting to a Exteranl API
+## Lesson 6 - Rendering Data
-## Lesson 7 - Rendering Data
+## Lesson 7 - Connecting to an External API